Senganen Garden is the Shimazu lords’ country villa garden — an Edo-era Japanese garden with a unique twist.

 Shoko Shuseikan industrial museum

-UNESCO-listed museum on Japan’s first industrial revolution — the Shimazu clan’s iron foundry, glass workshop, and modern Japan’s beginnings.
-Kids find the giant samurai-era machines fascinating; English audio guides available.
-60-min visit.
+This UNESCO-listed museum covers Japan’s first industrial revolution — the Shimazu clan’s iron foundry, glass workshop, and the beginnings of modern Japan.

 - Hours: 09:00–17:00